 The transplantation of donor organs into patients with end stage organ disease is a lifesaving procedure.
 However, transplanted organs may develop pathology that results in graft dysfunction in the post-transplant period.
 This pathology may include rejection (acute or chronic), infection (reactivation or new), reoccurrence of the original disease, newly developed disease (de novo), medication toxicity, or possibly malignancy.
 A biopsy of the transplanted organ provides valuable information regarding the underlying pathology and assists the clinician with management decisions.
-The University of Kentucky has active programs for solid organ (kidney, pancreas, heart, lung, liver) and hematopoietic stem cell transplants.
+The University of Kentucky has active programs for solid organ (kidney, pancreas, heart, lung, and liver) and hematopoietic stem cell transplants.
 Responsibilities for the interpretation of transplant biopsies in the various organ systems are shared by a group of experienced pathologists in the Department of Pathology and Laboratory Medicine.

 Fritz Lower, MD